hilbix/ptybuffer/README.md

 - Screen blocks all connects if one session freezes.  ptybuffer is thought to always let the program run, regardless what mess the socket connections might do.
-In case of a connect stall it just discards data to the frozen connect and if the connect catches up it tells it the fact.
+If a connect stalls, it just discards data to the frozen connect and if the connect catches up, it tells the fact.

 - Concurrent access is no problem.
 Lines are always sent as full lines.
+  (Except when option -i is used.)

 - History of output is clearly defined, not just something like a window.